 Under the terms of U-M's agreement with Google, U-M continues to own its own data, so consequently its security and privacy policies continue to apply for members of the U-M campus community using U-M Google Core Services.
 For example, information in U-M Google is subject to the same university rules, obligations, and procedures related to the Freedom of Information Act (FOIA) and eDiscovery, as is university information stored elsewhere.
 For more about FOIA, visit the Office of the Vice President & General Counsel's website and the FOIA Office.)

-Use of U-M Google is also subject to the university's General Information Technology Policies and Student Information Technology Policies.
+Use of U-M Google is also subject to the university's General Information Technology Policies and Student Specific Information Technology Policies.

 Google was one of the first cloud providers to invite an independent auditor to show that the privacy practices for Google Apps for Work and Google Apps for Education comply with the latest ISO/IEC 27018:2014 privacy standards (see Google Security Audits and Certifications).
 These confirm for example, that Google does not use customer data from these apps for advertising.